Learn About Lead

 Q: Was your property built before August 1,1978?

-Q: My property was built before August 1,1978.
-How can I determine if my service line is made of lead?
+Q: How can I determine if my service line is made of lead?

 A: There are various methods of confirming the material of your service line.
 The following types of documents may be a helpful place to start before contacting a plumber.